Railsmania/scripts/foundation/routing/understanding_routes.md

 The most common way to inspect routes is in the terminal.
 There you can execute the rake routes command to produce the same output.

 Both methods will list all of your routes, in the same order that they appear in routes.rb.
-For each route, you'll see:
+For each route, you'll see something like this:

     users GET    /users(.:format)          users#index
           POST   /users(.:format)          users#create